 Odyssey is the undisputed #1 putter in golf.
 So, I would trust that they also make some decent grips.
 The Odyssey Jumbo Putter Grip is their biggest offering, and is designed to remove any excess wrist action in your stroke.
 It has slip-resistant surfacing, is soft to the touch, feels great to hold, and has just the right amount of tackiness.
 It is perfect for golfers with big hands or arthritic conditions.
 The Odyssey Jumbo Putter Grip is a tapered design and has a core size of 0.59.
 You pay a little bit of a premium for the Odyssey brand, but for many people it is well worth it.

 Winn is the leader in golf grips.
 They are more known for making standard club grips, but also make some of the best putter grips.
 The Excel JumboLite Pistol Putter Grip is their oversized offering.
-Winn uses a special Polymer compound that makes its grips lighter, soft, more comfortable, tackier (slip-resistant), and shock absorbent than standard rubber grips.
+Winn uses a special Polymer compound that makes its grips lighter and soft.
+Also it is more comfortable, tackier (slip-resistant), and shock absorbent than standard rubber grips.
 The material and “pistol” shape help oversized JumboLite stay light while maintaining feel when striking the ball.
 It also helps dissipate water/moisture quickly to keep your grips dry in any weather.